rgambord/c99-doc/doc/sections/14/6/index.rst

 .. _9899_G.6p8:

+.. container:: snum

+   :ref:`8 <9899_G.6p8>`

-:ref:`8 <9899_G.6p8>` For the other functions, the following subclauses specify behavior for special cases, including treatment of the ''invalid'' and ''divide-by-zero'' floating-point exceptions.
+For the other functions, the following subclauses specify behavior for special cases, including treatment of the "invalid" and "divide-by-zero" floating-point exceptions.
 For families of functions, the specifications apply to all of the functions even though only the principal function is shown.
 For a function f satisfying f (conj(z)) = conj( f (z)), the specifications for the upper half-plane imply the specifications for the lower half-plane; if the function f is also either even, f (-z) = f (z), or odd, f (-z) = - f (z), then the specifications for the first quadrant imply the specifications for the other three quadrants.

 .. _9899_G.6p9:

+.. container:: snum

+   :ref:`9 <9899_G.6p9>`

-:ref:`9 <9899_G.6p9>` In the following subclauses, cis(y) is defined as cos(y) + i sin(y).
+In the following subclauses, cis(y) is defined as cos(y) + i sin(y).